JasonKewnayFJ/ReCall/README.md

-# 📝 ReCall — история буфера обмена
+# 📝 ReCall — Clipboard History

-**ReCall** — это лёгкое и утилитарное приложение для Windows, которое сохраняет всё, что ты копировал. Оно помогает избежать потери данных из буфера обмена.
+ReCall is a lightweight and utilitarian Windows app that saves everything you copy.
+It helps prevent loss of data from the clipboard.

-## 🔍 Проблема
+## 🔍 Problem

-Скопировал важный текст, случайно перезаписал — и нужное пропало.
-Буфер обмена хранит только **одно значение**, и всё, что было до него, исчезает.
+You copy important text, accidentally overwrite it — and the needed data is lost.
+The clipboard only holds one value, and everything before it disappears.

-## ✅ Решение
+## ✅ Solution

-**ReCall** сохраняет полную историю буфера обмена и позволяет быстро вернуться к нужным записям.
+ReCall saves the full clipboard history and lets you quickly get back to the entries you need.

 ---

-## 🚀 Возможности
+## 🚀 Features

-- 📌 **История** — всё, что ты копировал, остаётся в приложении
-- 🧠 **Текущее значение** — что сейчас в буфере
-- 🕓 **Предыдущее значение** — что было до этого
-- 🧾 **Полный список** — все записи в удобной ленте
+📌 History — everything you copied stays in the app
+🧠 Current value — what’s currently in the clipboard
+🕓 Previous value — what was before it
+🧾 Full list — all entries in a convenient feed

 ---

-## 🖱️ Управление
+## 🖱️ Controls

-- 🔘 *ЛКМ по записи* — мгновенно возвращает её в буфер обмена
-- 📥 **Скрыть** — сворачивает приложение в фон
+🔘 Left-click on an entry — instantly restores it to the clipboard 📥 Hide — minimizes the app to the background
-- ❌ **Выход** — завершает работу
+❌ Exit — closes the app
-- 🧊 **Ctrl + Shift + R** — глобальная горячая клавиша для открытия
+🧊 Ctrl + Shift + R — global hotkey to open the app

 ---

-## 🛠️ Особенности
+## 🛠️ Details

-- Запускается на любом ПК с Windows
-- Не грузит систему и работает в фоне
-- Минималистичный интерфейс без лишнего
-- Не использует облака, сторонние сервисы и телеметрию
+Runs on any Windows PC
+Lightweight and runs silently in the background Minimalist interface without clutter
+Does not use cloud services, third-party tools, or telemetry

 ---

-## 📦 Обновления
+## 📦 Updates

-Я создавал ReCall для себя и использую каждый день.
-На данном этапе функционал меня полностью устраивает.

-Однако, если у тебя есть идеи по улучшению UX — пиши на почту.
-Если предложение разумное — с удовольствием доработаю.
+I built ReCall for myself and use it daily.
+At this stage, the functionality fully satisfies me.

+However, if you have ideas to improve the UX — write me an email.
+If the suggestion makes sense, I’ll gladly implement it.

 ---